 The Third Level Class 12 Notes: What the Chapter Covers

-The Third Level is the opening story in the Class 12 Vistas supplementary reader.
-Written by the American writer Jack Finney (1911-1995), it is the story of Charley, a New Yorker who collects stamps and claims to have stumbled on a hidden third level at Grand Central Station - a level that leads not to a different platform but to the calmer world of 1894.
-Charley's psychiatrist friend Sam diagnoses the sighting as a waking-dream wish fulfilment; Charley insists it is real.
-The chapter closes when Sam himself disappears, leaving behind a first-day cover postmarked from Galesburg, Illinois, on 18 July 1894.
+The Third Level is the opening story in the Class 12 Vistas reader, by the American writer Jack Finney (1911-1995).
+Charley, a New Yorker who collects stamps, claims to have found a hidden third level at Grand Central Station that leads not to a different platform but to the calmer world of 1894.
+His psychiatrist friend Sam calls it a waking-dream wish fulfilment; Charley insists it is real.
+The chapter closes when Sam himself disappears, leaving a first-day cover postmarked from Galesburg, Illinois, on 18 July 1894.

 | Section | What It Covers | Typical Mark Yield |